Telcos must keep customers and the public informed when there is a major outage or a significant local outage to a telecommunications network.

 - use telecommunications networks to supply carriage services to end-users

-- detect a major outage, or
+- detect a major or significant local outage, or

 - carriage service providers that: